Macarious-GK/Jira/README.md

     - The Status field represents the position of the work item within a workflow.
 #### Custom Fields
 - This is created filed by the user and its customizable
+- For the fields that is not Locked(jira fields), we can edit its context
+- `Context`:
+    - we use it when we have a field that should be used in two different situation and have different values
+    - Same field but different values (context)

 ### Field Configuration
 - Define the appearance and behavior of fields.